-https://cloud.think-hq.com.au/s/ m9SX3ntGGqr7Sai
+■ https://cloud.think-hq.com.au/s/ m9SX3ntGGgr7Sai

-GATHERINGS What face-to-face gatherings are permitted at church?
+What face-to-face gatherings are permitted at church?

-Indoor and/or outdoor religious gatherings

-are allowed with COVIDSafe plans including cleaning and signage.
-Face Masks must be worn in indoor public spaces apart from when eating or drinking.
+Indoor and/or outdoor religious gatherings are allowed with COVIDSafe plans including cleaning and signage.

 There are no limits on numbers who may attend, however density limits do apply to ensure people are able to maintain a distance of at least 1.5m.
 A density quotient of 1 person per 2 sqm applies if using electronic record keeping of attendees (see p4).
 If not using electronic record keeping a density quotient of 1 person per 4 sqm applies.